Senait-coding/incremental-development/planning-and-collaborating/3-project-definition.md

 # Project Definition

-This is just a simple project made as a way of practcing the steps in devoloing software project
+This is just a simple project made as a way of practcing the steps in developing software project